-ODDUA PUBLISHING is committed to helping authors to turn their published non-fiction hardcopy or ebooks into audiobooks, specializing in author narrated titles.
-We hand the vocal narration coaching, recording direction, recording, editing, and publishing.
+ODDUA PUBLISHING is committed to helping authors to turn their published non-fiction hardcopy or ebooks into audiobooks, specializing in author-narrated titles.
+We handle the vocal narration coaching, recording direction, editing, and publishing.
 In addition, we produce content that helps people make their world a more peaceful, equitable, and joyous place to exist by sharing knowledge and wisdom through audiobooks.
 As CEO, Allegra Bandy directs and manages the productions and operations with a team of excellent artists, engineers, and designers.

 Good morning and welcome to the Founder’s Corner.
 We are here today with Allegra Bandy, Founder & CEO of ODDUA PUBLISHING.
-Specializing in author-narrated titles, ODDUA PUBLISHING provides audiobooks high-quality audiobooks in primarily non-fiction and personal development genres and provides authentic “true voice” listening experiences.
+Specializing in author-narrated titles, ODDUA PUBLISHING provides high-quality audiobooks in non-fiction and personal development genres and authentic “true voice” listening experiences.

 Thanks so much, Mike, for having me on here.
 This is super exciting, and it’s been a while.

 We will get into what you do in a minute.
 For the folks out there, this is not usually the side of the camera that Allegra is on.
 Can you tell us a bit about what you do?

 Sure, I produce and publish audiobooks with my company, Oddua Publishing, and we specialize in producing non-fiction author-narrated titles audiobooks.
 We handle the vocal narration, coaching, and direction for recording, editing, and publishing.

 Why is this a perfect vehicle for digital marketing?